Keyboard shortcuts

 VOUCH_OIDC_RSA_SIGNING_KMS_KEY_ID=mrk-rsa1234abcd5678

 If neither is set, an ephemeral RSA-3072 key is generated on startup.
-This means RS256 ID tokens cannot be verified after a server restart unless the same key is provided.
+This means RS256 ID tokens and AWS credential tokens cannot be verified after a server restart, and verification fails across multiple instances (each generates its own key).
+Any deployment using the AWS integration needs a durable key.
 A warning is logged when an ephemeral key is generated.

 When using KMS, the key must be: